Understanding Your Pathology Report: Breast Cancer

 Tumor Size

 The size of the tumor is listed in centimeters.
 2 ½ centimeters is about 1 inch.
-It is not uncommon for the pathologist to find more tumor(s) in the specimen that you did not know were there.
+Sometimes the pathologist finds more tumor(s) in the sample that you did not know were there.
 If many tumors are found, the size and location of each will be noted.
-Tumor locations are often based on the quadrant (area) it was found.
+Tumor locations are often based on the quadrant (area) it was found in.
 Imagine the breast is divided with a "+" sign into 4 parts or quadrants.
 They are named upper inner quadrant (UIQ), upper outer quadrant (UOQ), lower outer quadrant (LOQ), and lower inner quadrant (LIQ).
 The breast tissue that is under the armpit is called the "axillary tail.”

 Margins